 Can You Pay Utilities and Other Bills With a Credit Card?

-What types of utilities and other bills can be paid with a credit card?
+What types of bills can be paid with a credit card?

-You may be able to use your credit card to pay a variety of bills and utilities (like electricity, water, gas, cable and internet, and phone), subscription services (streaming platforms, software subscriptions, memberships) and insurance premiums.
+You may be able to use your credit card to pay a variety of bills and utilities (like electricity, water, gas, cable, internet and your phone bill), subscription services (such as streaming platforms, software subscriptions and memberships) and even insurance premiums.

 However, before you use your credit card to pay your bills, check with the individual vendor regarding their policies and fees.
-Some vendors may not accept credit cards or may charge an additional fee for you to use one, which is less likely to be the case if you pay via check or transfer money directly from your bank account.
 Certain expenses, like rent or mortgage payments, generally can’t be directly paid with a credit card.

 Benefits of paying utilities and other bills with a credit card

-Paying a bill with a credit card could come with a variety of advantages, including:
+Paying a bill with a credit card can offer certain advantages.

 Earn reward points, cash back or miles

-Using your credit card to pay recurring expenses could also help you budget.
-Credit card statements provide a detailed record of your spending, which could be a helpful tool for tracking expenses and identifying spending patterns.
+Using your credit card to pay recurring expenses can help you budget.
+Credit card statements provide a detailed record of your purchases, which could be a helpful tool for tracking expenses and identifying spending patterns.

 Drawbacks of paying utilities and other bills with a credit card

-On the other hand, there can be downsides when using your credit card for these expenses:
+There can also be downsides when using your credit card to pay for bills and utilities.

 Service fees from vendors

-Some vendors charge service or convenience fees for credit card payments.
-These fees can add up, especially for large, recurring bills, and outweigh the benefits of using your card.
+Some vendors may charge fees for credit card payments.
+These can add up, especially for large, recurring bills, and cancel out the advantages of using your card.
 For example, if a vendor charges a 2% fee and you only earn 1% cash back, it might not be worth it to pay with a credit card.

-Using your credit card to pay utilities and other bills can increase your credit utilization, which is the percentage of your total available credit currently in use.
-High credit utilization can negatively affect your creditworthiness.
+If you don’t pay off your full statement balance each month, using your credit card to pay utilities and other bills can increase your credit utilization, which is the percentage of your total available credit currently in use.
+High credit utilization can negatively affect your credit score.

 Is paying utilities and other bills with a credit card a good idea?

 Making payments with a credit card can be a good strategy, particularly if the vendor does not charge an additional fee for using a credit card.
-It could help you earn rewards and keep better track of your finances.
-However, if the vendor charges a fee, paying a bill with a credit card may not be worth it.
-Remember, if you don’t pay your statement balance in full every month by the due date, you can end up paying interest on these expenses.
+It could help you earn points and keep better track of your finances.
+Or, if you’re in a temporary financial bind, and you can pay off those charges relatively quickly, it may be a useful option.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.